Eating Disorders Treatment Program

 - Conflicting social messages about nutrition and extreme thinness can influence the development and treatment of eating disorders.

-Lindner Center of HOPE creates individualized treatment plans to help patients succeed
+Lindner Center of HOPE’s center for eating disorders creates individualized treatment plans to help patients succeed

 Every patient begins successful treatment with a thorough initial assessment and consultation with a licensed therapist.
 This initial assessment is generally covered by major insurance plans.

-Lindner Center of HOPE effectively treats a range of eating disorders, including anorexia nervosa; bulimia nervosa; binge eating disorder; overeating and obesity; and compulsive exercising.
+Lindner Center of HOPE effectively treats a range of eating disorders, including anorexia nervosa, bulimia nervosa, binge eating disorder, avoidant and restrictive food intake disorder, and compulsive exercising.

 For adults, treatment for eating disorders at Lindner Center of HOPE is available through inpatient care, outpatient care, intensive outpatient care and an eating disorders partial hospital program (PHP).

 Treatment team members also offer outpatient assessment and treatment through Lindner Center of HOPE Professional Associates (LCOHPA).
-Cincinnati Children’s at Lindner Center of HOPE encompasses the inpatient and partial hospitalization programs for adolescents at Lindner Center of HOPE.
-These programs treat all adolescent mental health diagnoses, but offer a specialized track staffed by the Harold C. Schott Eating Disorders Treatment Team for treating teens with eating disorders.
+Cincinnati Children’s at Lindner Center of HOPE encompasses the inpatient program for adolescents at Lindner Center of HOPE.
+This program treats all adolescent mental health diagnoses, but offer a specialized track staffed by the Harold C. Schott Eating Disorders Treatment Team for treating teens with eating disorders.
 To read more about Cincinnati Children’s Hospital Medical Center’s mental health programs, click here.

 Research studies and the advances they lead to are closely integrated into the evidence-based treatment programs provided at Lindner Center of HOPE.
 The Research Institute at Lindner Center of HOPE consistently manages eating disorder-related studies that are working to test new treatment options and increase the knowledge-base about eating disorders.